Robert Knott Blessley: Major works

-The Grand Hotel at Eastbourne, built for local resident William Earp in 1877, is a 5-star luxury hotel with a 400-foot frontage facing the sea.
-It has 152 rooms, including 23 suites, 30 junior suites and 99 rooms and offers conference and banqueting facilities with 17 fully equipped conference and meeting rooms of varying size.
+The Grand Hotel at Eastbourne, built for resident William Earp in 1877, is a 5-star luxury hotel with a 400-foot frontage facing the sea.
+It has 169 rooms, including 23 suites, 30 junior suites, and 99 rooms, and offers conference and banqueting facilities with 17 fully equipped conference and meeting rooms of varying size.
 The hotel was taken over by the De Vere Hotel Group in 1965 and then by Elite Hotels in 1998.